 Grades Six Through Eight Licensure Program

-Students should consult with a middle grades education adviser in their first year to obtain information concerning completion of General Education, major and licensure area requirements.
-In addition to declaring the middle grades education major, students must apply and meet the requirements for admission to teacher education.
+Students should consult with a middle grades education adviser as soon as possible (e.g., in the first year) to obtain information concerning completion of General Education, middle education major and licensure area requirements.
+In addition to declaring the middle grades education major, students must apply for and meet the requirements for admission to teacher education.
 Students must be fully admitted to teacher education prior to registering for MSSE 240.

 Note: Actual teacher licensure requirements may differ from the listed catalog requirements because of changes enacted by the Virginia Department of Education and/or national accrediting agencies.
 Students are encouraged to confer regularly with their adviser to determine their progress toward graduation.